jpedrocm/experiment_porto_seguro/README.md

 * Clone this repository into your machine
 * Download and install all the requirements listed above in the given order
-* Download the training and test datasets from the [Porto Seguro's data page](https://www.kaggle.com/c/porto-seguro-safe-driver-prediction/data)
+* Download the training and test datasets from the [challenge's data page](https://www.kaggle.com/c/porto-seguro-safe-driver-prediction/data)
 * Place the CSV's in the data/ folder

 ### Reproducing

-* Enter into the code/ folder in your local repository
-* Run the experiment to produce every ensemble's predictions
 * Edit the training configuration file in the configs/training/ folder
 * Generate training results
 ```
 python generate_training_results.py
 ```
 * Edit the training configuration file in the configs/test/ folder
-* Generate test submission files
+* Generate a test submission file
 ```
 python generate_test_submission.py [-s SUBMISSION_FILENAME]
 ```